pulumi/pulumi-awsx/README.md

 ### Migration from 0.x to 1.0

-Before version 1, this package only supported components in Typescript.
-All the existing components from the 0.x releases are now available in under the `classic` namespace.
+Before version 1, this package only supported components in TypeScript.
+All the existing components from the 0.x releases are now available in the `classic` namespace.
+The `classic` namespace will remain until the next major version release but will only receive updates for critical security fixes.

-When upgrading change your references from `@pulumi/awsx` to `@pulumi/awsx/classic`.
+1. Change references from `@pulumi/awsx` to `@pulumi/awsx/classic` to maintain existing behaviour.
+2. Refactor to replace the classic components with the new top-level components.

+**Note:** The new top-level components (outside the `classic` namespace) may require additional code changes and resource re-creation.

 ### Installing